 Gone are the days of zero down mortgages, at least for most.

-In fact, for 2009/2010 loan origination, the average LTV ratio was a very conservative 67 percent, while the average Fico score was a very excellent 762.
+In fact, for the 2009/2010 loan origination vintage, the average LTV ratio was a very conservative 67 percent, while the average FICO score was a very excellent 762.

 At first glance, it looks like good news because it reveals that most newly originated mortgages have gone to more sound borrowers.

-But upon closer inspection, it means a ton of lower income and less creditworthy borrowers are missing out on homeownership.
+But upon closer inspection, it means a ton of lower income and less creditworthy borrowers are missing out on homeownership during perhaps a good entry point.

 Goodman thinks she has a solution.
 Investors, ironically.
 She wants them to buy up the distressed properties in big blocks (including foreclosures and non-performing loans) and rent them out to the existing owners.